 REPORTS TO: Chief Mate

-ESSENTIAL DUTIES INCLUDE:
+ESSENTIAL DUTIES & RESPONSIBILITIES:

-- While on watch on the bridge, shall assist officer on watch as directed.
-Specific duties such as steering and lookout will vary with the areas of operation and with the officer of the watch.
-When on duty on the bridge, duties there shall take precedence over all else and will require the utmost vigilance.
+- While on watch on the bridge, assist officer on watch as directed.
+Specific duties such as steering, chart work, lookout, and use of bridge electronics will vary with the areas of operation and with the officer of the watch.
+When on duty on the bridge, those duties shall take precedence over all else and will require the utmost vigilance.

 - Writing skills capable of completing forms and making log entries